 - Staffing and training

-The ultimate goal of a business is to have an MSP, that is, minimum sellable product or a base product that customers are willing to pay for.
+The ultimate goal of a business is to have an MSP, that is, a minimum sellable product or a base product that customers are willing to pay for.
 This is above and beyond an essential product so that it can capture the attention of customers as a unique solution.

 Sales generation is one of the most critical components of the growth and profitability of a business.
 It is imperative for a business to have stable, monthly and recurring revenues.
 This is crucial for all businesses and especially during the start-up period of a business where the business is connecting with potential clients and making sales.
 As such, once you have decided on making modifications or improving your core product, you must consider how you can deploy your working capital for the needs of your sales team.